enclaive/enclaive-docker-flask-sgx/README.md

 ```sh
 docker exec -it flask-sgx cat /data/flask.log | xxd
 ```
 For our SGX container we defined the `/data/`-folder as an encrypted location.
 This results in files created or present on startup to be encrypted.
 We can observe that the content written to the log file is no longer visible to the host system and only readable inside the SGX enclave.
+Therefore we can effectively hide certain info from the host system.

 ## Trusted files
 ### Vanilla: